 A day in the life of a family living in a city full of cannon.
 The star of the show is the enormous “17”, used to fire out into the mist-shrouded surrounding desert, allegedly at the enemy’s moving city.
 The father helps load the beast.
 The mother feigns enthusiasm as it goes off.
 The young son dreams of one day becoming the man who actually presses the button to fire.

-Blunt, thematically unoriginal, drawn in an unrealistic and unrefined style, but a very enjoyable piece of grotesquerie.
+A blunt, thematically unoriginal dystopia, drawn in an unrealistic and unrefined style, but a very enjoyable piece of grotesquerie.
 Much helped by its music.
 The film may be read, rather liberally, as a Warhammer 40,000-style fantasy version of life in WW2 Kure; cf. In This Corner of the World (2016).
 It also reminds me of Resan till Melonia (1989).